Keenan-Wood/BU_ENGME700_KeenanWood_A2/README.md

 [![codecov](https://codecov.io/gh/Keenan-Wood/BU_ENGME700_KeenanWood_A1/graph/badge.svg?token=p5DMvJ6byO)](https://codecov.io/gh/Keenan-Wood/BU_ENGME700_KeenanWood_A1)
 [![tests](https://github.com/Keenan-Wood/BU_ENGME700_KeenanWood_A1/actions/workflows/tests.yml/badge.svg)](https://github.com/Keenan-Wood/BU_ENGME700_KeenanWood_A1/actions)

-## Apologies, the code has not been successfully tested yet for part 2
+## Apologies, the plotting functionallity for part 2 is still untested
 ### Please see the example below (under Core Implementation) for how a problem should be set up, and how applying a load should be done
-### Advice on code (see functions in StructuralFrame_2.py) is very appreciated - thanks!
+### Advice on interpolating displacement (see functions in StructuralFrame_2.py) is very appreciated - thanks!
 ---

 <details>